Meditation isn’t enough, okay?

 With the rise in globalization, many Eastern cultures are being exposed more and more to Western thought and society.
-As a result, many pristinely preserved Eastern ways of life are now dissolving – and with that comes a whole set of issues.
+As a result, many pristinely preserved Eastern ways of life are now dissolving – and with that comes a whole set of issues (and opportunities).

 4 Ways to Bring Spiritual Psychology into Your Life

 To walk a path of balance, we need to bring spiritual psychology into our lives.
 There’s no getting around it.
 Too much of one path can easily wreak havoc in our lives.
 We need both paths to find the joy, inner peace, love, and freedom we’re seeking.

 But where do we start?